Naime Sultan: First marriage

 When her husband entered the salon in the harem where his bride was seated, he ceremoniously asked her to rise but the princess refused (as was custom).
 The groom begged her and started to sweat, but Naime Sultan refused for at least half an hour.
 At that, the Valide Sultan was called and said to her: “My dear girl, for my sake please rise.
 Don’t hurt our son-in-law’s feelings.”
 Naime Sultan finally rose, and cries of Maşallah were heard while the Hamidiye March was played.
 Kemaleddin Paşa and the Constable of the Maidens escorted her with difficulty to the bridal room, because the stairway was crowded with guests and Naime Sultan’s dress was particularly heavy.
 She seated in the corner set up for her inside the bridal room, then the groom exited and tossed golden coins around.
 Then it was the Sultan’s golden coins turn, then the Valide Sultan’s, then the Senior Kalfas of the elder princesses began to scatter golden coins to the ground floor, each of them shouting the name of her mistress.

 Afterwards, the female members of the Imperial Family entered the room of the bride and kissed her hand to congratulate her.
 Then the banquet began and lasted until evening, when the guests began to leave.
 The groom kissed the hand of the Valide Sultan.
 At the time of the nighttime prayer, Kemaleddin Paşa was once again escorted by the Constable of the Maidens to the room of his wife.
 Before entering, he kissed the hands of the Valide Sultan and of the princesses one last time.
-Inside the room, he performed his prayers on a prayer rug embroidered with golden threads, while Naile Sultan stood watching him.
+Inside the room, he performed his prayers on a prayer rug embroidered with golden threads, while Naime Sultan stood watching him.
 Prayers done, the Constable of the Maidens closed the room door, performed a floor temenna (salutation) and prayed that the marriage would be blessed by God.